rjcclinguist/rjcclinguist.github.io/cv.md

 ## Curriculum Vitae
 ### Education
 - M.A.Sc. in Linguistics - Université de Montréal (ongoing)
-- B.A. in Linguistics - McGill University (2025)
+- B.A.
+(Hons.) in Linguistics, Minor in Music - McGill University (2025)

 ### Skills
 **Languages**